 Is designated ELD required as a part of the regular school day?
 (10/12/21)

 Yes.
-CCR Section 11300(a) states that designated ELD is “instruction provided during a time set aside in the regular school day…”.
+California Code of Regulations (CCR) Section 11300(a) states that designated ELD is “instruction provided during a time set aside in the regular school day…”.
 Designated ELD is part of the core curriculum for an English learner, which is taught during an instructional day.
-Independent study courses are to be of the same rigor, educational quality, and intellectual challenge substantially equivalent to in-person instruction and equivalent classroom-based courses, and shall be aligned to all relevant local and state content standards (EC sections 51747[c]; 51749.5 [a][A]).For additional information, see What information should be included in the written agreement addressing the needs of pupils not performing at grade level or requiring other supports?
+Independent study courses are to be of the same rigor, educational quality, and intellectual challenge substantially equivalent to in-person instruction and equivalent classroom-based courses, and shall be aligned to all relevant local and state content standards (Education Code [EC] sections 51747[c]; 51749.5 [a][A]).For additional information, see What information should be included in the written agreement addressing the needs of pupils not performing at grade level or requiring other supports?

 Is there a minimum number of minutes required for ELD instruction for a student doing independent study?
 (10/12/21)